-The University holds 100% of the share capital of Newman Firmtrust Limited at a cost of $\pounds 2$ (2017: $\pounds 2$), which is a trading company that is incorporated and registered in England and Wales.
+The University holds 100% of the share capital of Newman Firmtrust Limited at a cost of £2 (2018: £2).
+Newman Firmtrust Limited is a trading company that is incorporated and registered in England and Wales.
 The principal trading activity of the company is the construction of a halls of residence and a building extension on behalf of Newman University.

-The following is a summary of financial information in respect of the subsidiary at 31 July 2018:
+The following is a summary of financial information in respect of the subsidiary at 31 July 2019:

-Year ended 31 July 2018 Year ended 31 July 201 Consolidated University Consolidated University £ £ £ £ Investment in Subsidiary 2 2
+Year ended 3 Year ended 31 July 2019 r ended 31 July 2019 Year ended 31 J 1 July 2018 Consolidated University Consolidated University £ i £ £ Investment in Subsidiary - ; 2 - 2